Regularized Sample Average Approximation for High-Dimensional Stochastic Optimization Under Low-Rankness: Introduction

+with overwhelming probability, when our knowledge on the rank of $\mathbf X^*$ is completely absent.
+Furthermore, if we allow the penalty parameter to incorporate knowledge on the rank $s$ of $\mathbf X^*$, as in Assumption \ref{approximate low-rankness}, then a better choice of $\lambda$ allows that

-with overwhelming probability.
-The above results is then the promised, almost linear, sample complexity; $n$ should only increase linearly in $p$ to compensate the growth in dimensionality.
+with overwhelming probability, where the sample size requirement has a lower dependence on $s$ of $\mathbf X^*$ compared to \eqref{new log bound}.
+The above results are then the promised, almost linear, sample complexity; from both \eqref{new log bound} and \eqref{new log bound 2}, $n$ should only increase almost linearly in $p$ to compensate the growth in dimensionality.
 This indicates that the RSAA would be much more advantageous than the SAA especially for problems with higher dimensions.
-To compute the desired solution ${\mathbf X}^{RSAA}$, one may invoke an S$^3$ONC-guaranteeing algorithm initialized at ${\mathbf X}^{\ell_1}$.
-Meanwhile, the initial solution, ${\mathbf X}^{\ell_1}$, is often polynomial-time computable when $f(\,\cdot,\,w)$ is convex for almost every $w\in\mathcal W$ (although the convexity of $f(\,\cdot,\,w)$ is not necessary to prove the almost linear sample complexity).
+To compute the desired solution ${\mathbf X}^{RSAA}$, one may invoke an S$^3$ONC-guaranteeing algorithm initialized at $ {\mathbf X}^{\ell_1}_{\lambda}$.
+Meanwhile, the initial solution, $ {\mathbf X}^{\ell_1}_{\lambda}$, is often polynomial-time computable when $f(\,\cdot,\,w)$ is convex for almost every $w\in\mathcal W$ (although the convexity of $f(\,\cdot,\,w)$ is not necessary to prove the almost linear sample complexity).